Kotlin/KEEP/proposals/KEEP-0456-equals.md

 `actual` matching.

-**Undeclared equality bound.** If metadata about the declared equality bound is missing for a type, then the compiler should assume that the declared equality bound is the intersection of the equality bounds of all its parents.
+**Undeclared equality bound.** If metadata about the declared equality bound is missing for a type, then the compiler should assume that the equality bound is the intersection of the equality bounds of all its parents.
 This requires inspecting the whole hierarchy once per imported type.